-Friends of Western Duluth Parks & Trails Vison
+Friends of Western Duluth Parks & Trails Vision

-We believe the primary purpose of this trail is to connect the existing State Munger Trailhead with the Lakewalk.
-After much study and discussion of the alternate routes as placed on the map, we saw that no one route served all recreation, transportation and connectivity purposes.
+The primary purpose of this trail is to connect the existing State Munger Trailhead with the Lakewalk.
+After much study and discussion of the alternate routes as placed on the map, we saw that no one route served all recreation, transportation, and connectivity purposes.
 We have concluded that we have three trail needs:

 Transportation trail which connects the two ends of the city and ultimately connects two State Trails, Munger and Gitchi-Gami Trail